 His current projects are: late Medieval and early modern painting and conceptions of the world; curtains and hangings in art (and real life); crosses and crucifixes in the Middle Ages and the early modern period.

-Victor is a member of the scientific committees of the periodicals Prospettiva and La Diana.
-Rivista semestrale della Scuola di Specializzazione in Beni Storico Artistici dell'Università degli studi di Siena.
-He is also a board member of the Stichting voor Nederlandse Kunsthistorische Publicaties, which publishes the periodical Simiolus.
+Victor is a member of the scientific committees of the periodicals Prospettiva, La Diana.
+Rivista semestrale della Scuola di Specializzazione in Beni Storico Artistici dell'Università degli studi di Siena, and Arte marchigiana (ISSN 2385-0523).
+He is also board member of the Stichting voor Nederlandse Kunsthistorische Publicaties, which publishes the periodical Simiolus.